Gwindow/WhatAPI/Twinklebear Work Notes.md

 In addition I've modified the function to perform clean up the HttpEntity in a finally block, with some null checking for safety, this way we still clean up if needed even when hitting an exception.

+### Feature Additions
+#### Adding ability to view Better.php for transcoding torrents
+Unfortunately the way this is implemented at the moment is pretty hideous.
+Separate class exists for viewing Transcoded better, BetterTranscode and it uses TranscodingResponse as its Response field.
+This is mainly due to how Google gson handles serialization and the differences in the API response.

+For single seeded flac response we get an array of Artists (the class) containing some information.
+For transcoding we're given a single artist name as a string.
+Google gson doesn't like this heh.

+So for the time being it's pretty nasty.
+I've got to look more into how gson handles inheritance and such and maybe I can clean up this, along with the rest of the API.
+But it seems like we're kind of shoved into this style by how gson functions.
+Maybe we can do better though.

+In addition when trying to view better API response for: Snatch, Uploading, Tags, Folder names, File names, Various Artists and 1982 Cleanup I either got status: failure or no response at all.
+I should ask Gwindow if it would be possible to have these responses added.

 ### Questions:
 What should be done about html characters?
 Namely things such as <b>, <br /> and so on.